PARDON OUR DUST

 In the 1820s, the springs became a tourist attraction for adventurous visitors who poled their way along the narrow stream through overhanging cypress and Spanish moss.
 With the invention of the paddlewheel, Silver River and Springs became a distribution center for Central Florida.
 Plantations growing vegetables, tobacco and oranges sprang up along the banks as nearby Ocala grew.
 In the late 1870s, Phillip Morrell fixed a piece of glass in the bottom of a rowboat and a new enterprise began.
 Silver River's glass bottom boat tours have been world famous for more than 100 years.

-On October 1, 2013, the Florida Park Service acquired management of the headsprings area.
-At that time, the name of the entire park was changed to Silver Springs State Park from Silver River State Park, adding 231 acres and multiple new recreational opportunities including the iconic glass bottom boats.
+On Oct.
+1, 2013, the Florida Park Service acquired management of the headsprings area.
+At that time, the name of the entire park was changed to Silver Springs State Park from Silver River State Park, adding 231 acres and multiple new recreational opportunities, including the iconic glass bottom boats.